 Mary Berry's iced fairy cakes are so easy to make using store cupboard ingredients and they area ready in 30 minutes!
 This easy recipe shows you how to make a batch of 12 simple fairy cakes and how to decorate them with a simple icing and sweets.

-Get the kids to help you make these tasty fairy cakes; they can learn how to crack eggs and make smooth icing to drizzle on top of your mini sponges.
+Not everyone knows how to make cakes perfectly, but with this recipe for Mary Berry’s iced fairy cakes you don’t have to have any previous baking experience to get a perfect result.
+It couldn’t be easier to whip up these these little iced cakes and the result will be rewarding too.
+These fairy cakes are the ideal starter recipe for anyone wanting to get into baking with the little ones, as they’re easy to make, taste delicious and the little sweets on the top add a pop of fun and colour.
+Get the kids to help you make these tasty fairy cakes; they can learn how to make cakes, how to crack eggs and make smooth icing to drizzle on top of your mini sponges.
+Plus they’ll love decorating the cakes with the bright little sweets.
 This recipe couldn’t be easier, but comes out perfectly every time – and everyone loves a fairy cake!
 These fairy cakes make the perfect birthday treat, party food or food gift for friends, family and little ones.
+You could even whip up a batch for school bake sales.
 Mary Berry’s iced fairy cakes recipe is taken from one of her most famous books, Mary Berry’s Baking Bible.

 Watch how to make Mary Berry’s iced fairy cakes